missionpinball/mpf-docs/devices/diverter.rst

 Most diverters are held in their "on" position as long as their driver coil enabled, and then when they're disabled they return back to their off position.
-(That said, some are different.
-The Ringmaster has a motor which raises and lowers it, so nothing is "active" to hold it on.)
+That said, some are different.
+The Ringmaster has a motor which raises and lowers it, and drop targets have coils that are just pulsed to raise/lower them, so this is not a hard and fast rule.

 So based on all that, let's look at how the MPF actually handles diverters.
 At the most basic level,